Nameless Rumia's Wiki

 • Don't give yourself an identity.
 There's just something cathartic about the community naming you, rather than you naming yourself.
 If you're forced to adopt a name, be generic or thematic.

 • Don't be too flashy.
-If the community emphasizes anonymity, you aren't supposed to stand out in the first place!
+If the community emphasizes anonymity, you are not supposed to stand out in the first place!
 Even if you're not trying to, you'll always come off as flashy with the name on.

-• You'll need thick skin.
+• You will need thick skin.
 Anonymity can bring out the worst in people, so don't take these things too personally.
 This is another reason why you should avoid any 'self insert' names.

 • If you want a large community, you need other moderators.
 If you have no connections, this will be tough.
 You don't want to be the only moderator going insane by patrolling your own creation.